 Meetups in Amstelveen

 Moving to Netherlands soon?
 Crown Relocations owns and operates over 207 facilities in almost 54 countries.
 Their global network means they're unique in the relocations business and they're able to use Crown crews and vehicles wherever possible.
-Get a quote online by December 21, 2018 and you'll be entered to win a $100 Amazon Gift Card.
+Get a quote online by May 25, 2019 and you'll be entered to win 1 of 5 $250* Amazon gift cards.

 The Hague is situated on the western coast of The Netherlands and has a population of approximately 1 million (metropolitan area).
 "The Hague is the seat of government for the Netherlands.
 So in addition to the Queen, Ministries and Dutch Parliament, it is home to foreign embassies and a host of international organizations (many UN) as well as international businesses.
 I think of it as a capital city with a small town feel.
 Lots of greenery and park land, with beautiful dune beaches along the North Sea.
 Plenty to do, with fewer tourists than in Amsterdam," said one expat.
 To meet people, he advised, "I'd start with ACCESS (access-nl.org) and The Hague Online (thehagueonline.com), and go from there," wrote one expat.